simplificator/ansible-role-netdata_installation/README.md

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):

-* `netdata_version`: "1.32.1"
+The role doesn't require any variable to be set.
+The following are available for customization:

+* `netdata_installation_version`: The version of Netdata that will be installed.
-If you plan to send metrics from a client to a server, the role allows to distribute a certificate and a key by setting the variables `netdata_server_certificate` and `netdata_server_certificate_key`.
+* `netdata_installation_certificate`: If you plan to use our collector role, we require to provision a certificate to encrypt traffic between client and collector.
+Set the certificate with this variable.
+* `netdata_installation_certificate_key`: Key for the mentioned traffic certificate.

 ## Dependencies